Sage-Bionetworks/CMSSupport/README.md

 # CMSSupport

+## OpenSSL

+The Swift package contained within this repo is provided to allow Bridge studies to use OpenSSL to upload archives that need to be signed with a .pem file.

-This project builds a drop-in framework you can link into your app alongside AppCore, thus enabling it to apply Bridge-compatible CMS encryption to sensitive data files while they reside on the device awaiting upload, and during the upload process.
+The intended use is to apply Bridge-compatible CMS encryption to sensitive data files while they reside on the device awaiting upload, and during the upload process.

+You will also need to supply an X.509 public encryption key (.pem) file, whose name is your Bridge study name with the .pem extension, in your app's resources.

+## CMSSupport - Deprecated

+CMSSupport.xcodeproj is only included here for older projects that still use AppCore.
+That project builds a drop-in framework you can link into your app alongside AppCore.

 You can either build the framework target of CMSSupport, copy it to your app's project folder, and link to it as a standalone framework; or add CMSSupport as a subproject of your app's project, and link to its framework target's product.

-You will also need to supply an X.509 public encryption key (.pem) file, whose name is your Bridge study name with the .pem extension, in your app's resources.
+The CMSSupport project is provided as-is and is no longer actively supported by Sage Bionetworks.

 ## License